software-engineering-at-home/content/TOPICS.md

 ## Software Testing

-Validating that software is correct is large and complex field; the more time you spend on it, the more issues you can find - but writing automated tests can crystalize a project and make it hard to change.
+Validating that software is correct is a large and complex field; the more time you spend on it, the more issues you can find - automation is important, but so is test strategy, and resource allocation.

 ### Topics